By Braulio Giron, Jr. on March 26, 2019

 They say first impressions last, and to make sure your employer brand gets off on the right foot with job applicants, effective communication strategies are the key

-Apart from possibly becoming employees, job applicants also have the potential to serve as ambassadors for your company, and the latter is regardless of whether they actually get the job or not.
-It’s their experiences during the application that decides whether they speak positively or negatively about you and your brand, and understandably, an unprofessional or careless communication strategy not only leads to disgruntled applicants, but also damages your company’s reputation.
+Apart from possibly becoming employees, job applicants also have the potential to serve as ambassadors for your company.
+It’s their experiences during the application that decide whether they speak positively or negatively about you and your brand.
+As such, an unprofessional or careless communication strategy not only leads to disgruntled applicants but also damages your company’s reputation.

 Last year, Kalibrr conducted a candidate experience survey, with the aim of determining what aspects of recruitment were causing applicants to become detractors to employers.
-In it, it was observed that as many 75% of the job candidates who said they had a negative experience implied that not being sent timely updates about their applications, or being communicated with at all by employers, as the main reason why they would not recommend others to apply to or work for a company.
+In it, as many as 75% of candidates will not recommend companies because of not being sent timely updates about their job applications.

 Indeed, this further underlines how important maintaining a consistent level of communication throughout the application process is to employer branding, which isn’t all that difficult, particularly when sporting the right tools.